Astonishskagen/Personal-Notes/README.md

 - [Markdown Notes](https://github.com/astonish-g/Personal-Notes/blob/main/markdown.md)

 > [!WARNING]
-> But remember, this is still a work in progress.
+> Please remember, this is still a work in progress.
 In this repo, there will be only my personal-notes, which can also be wrong information.
 I am taking these notes while continueing to learn.